xai/dotfiles/README.md

 See the [official powerline documentation](https://powerline.readthedocs.org/en/master/installation.html#patched-fonts) for patching or [powerline-fonts](https://github.com/powerline/fonts) for using prepatched versions.
 Note that I don't use powerline and that the installation of powerline itself is not necessary for my configs.
 I just use the fonts.

+My tmux config requires `xclip` to be installed.

 ## vimrc

 I use [neovim](https://github.com/neovim/neovim), a project that I endorse a lot.
 Therefore, you can safely assume that my vimrc plays well with neovim.